Vegetarian and Non-Dairy Option for Delicious Eggplant Parmesan Recipe

 - Once the eggplant has been fried, remove from the pan and put it on a paper towel to dry.

-- Now it’s time to put your eggplant parmesan together!
+- Now it’s time to assemble your eggplant parmesan!

 - Put about 3/4 cup of your marinara sauce on the bottom of the baking dish (a 9 by 13 inch pan is ideal).
 Then put the eggplant on top of the sauce (it’s okay for it to overlap a bit).

 - Then spread 1 cup of the sauce over the eggplant.
 Then put the mozzarella cheese (I used this recipe for the vegan mozzarella) slices on top of the eggplant pieces making sure there is enough for the next layer.
 For the vegan mozzarella, you can put about 1 tbsp of vegan mozzarella on each eggplant slice.

 - Sprinkle the top with 1/3 of the Parmesan cheese (Violife Parmesan is my favorite vegan parmesan).

 - For the last layer, add the sliced eggplant, then put the remaining marinara sauce on top, the remaining mozzarella slices, and sprinkle with the remaining parmesan cheese.

 - Sprinkle half of the chopped basil on top.

 - Cover with foil and bake in the oven for 30 minutes.